FromSoftware: 2020s

 In August 2022, Sixjoy Hong Kong (a subsidiary of Tencent) and Sony Interactive Entertainment respectively acquired 16.25% and 14.09% of FromSoftware, leaving 69.66% to Kadokawa.
-In November 2022, a report by GamesIndustry.biz claimed that FromSoftware was paying their employees at sub-standard rates.
+In November 2022, a report by GamesIndustry.biz claimed that FromSoftware was paying its employees at sub-standard rates.
 The company had 423 employees as of June 2024.
 In October 2024, the developer announced a salary increase of approximately 12% for its employees.
 In April 2025, FromSoftware announced The Duskbloods, a multiplayer-focused soulslike game directed by Miyazaki for the Nintendo Switch 2.